bantolov/RhetosWorkshop/Day1/day1.md

 1. Follow the steps in the Prerequisites article (<https://github.com/Rhetos/Rhetos/wiki/Prerequisites>) to make sure that you have all the application development tools needed for this workshop.
+   * Make sure to install IntelliSense support for Rhetos DSL.

 ## What is Rhetos